jooy2/vitepress-sidebar/docs/en/advanced-usage/multiple-sidebars-how-to.md

+---
+description: 'Show a different sidebar for each URL path, such as /guide/ and /api/, by passing several option objects to VitePress Sidebar.'
+---

 # Multiple Sidebars How-to

 Multiple sidebars is a feature that allows you to display different sidebar menus based on a specific URI path.